flexatone/present-df-typing/doc/pycon-2025/slides.md

 ```
 </Transform>

 ---

 # Elastic Generics

 <!--
-Python now has the tools to type DataFrames not just column by column, but with expressive definitions that permit variable or elastic regions of columnar types
+Python now has the tools to type DataFrames, not just column by column, but with expressive definitions that permit variable or elastic regions of columnar types
 -->

 <Transform :scale="1.25">